pret/pokered/README.md

 * FrenchOrange - Reconstructions of various overworld beta sprites.
 * Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites
 * Vortiene - Reused a bit of code from their pureRGB hack.
 Assisted in bug fixes.
+* Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red, which we used as reference points for the Girl sprites and the Battle Tent.
 * jojobear13 & Mateo - Move deleter & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
 * wrulfy - Technical advice